mwager/atonego/readme.md

     $ cd atonego
     # install local build system using grunt [optional]
     $ npm install
-    # NOTE: The folder `atonego` must be served via a locally installed webserver like apache
+    # NOTE: The folder `atonego` should be served via a locally installed webserver like apache
     $ open http://127.0.0.1/atonego # should serve index.html now

 #### 2. The API